 ATLAS GLOBAL BRANDS ANNOUNCES BERNIE YEUNG AS CEO AND JASON CERVI AS CFO

-/EIN News/ -- VANCOUVER, BRITISH COLUMBIA, CHATHAM, ONTARIO and TEL-AVIV, ISRAEL, Jan.
-31, 2023 (GLOBE NEWSWIRE) -- Atlas Global Brands Inc. (“Atlas Global” or the “Company”) (CSE: ATL), a cannabis company with expertise across the cannabis value chain, is pleased to announce Bernie Yeung as CEO and Jason Cervi as CFO effective January 31, 2023.
+VANCOUVER, BRITISH COLUMBIA, CHATHAM, ONTARIO and TEL-AVIV, ISRAEL, Jan.
+31, 2023 (GLOBE NEWSWIRE) -- Atlas Global Brands Inc. ("Atlas Global" or the "Company") ATL, a cannabis company with expertise across the cannabis value chain, is pleased to announce Bernie Yeung as CEO and Jason Cervi as CFO effective January 31, 2023.

 On January 4, 2023, Atlas Global announced the completion of its business combination and on January 13, 2023, commenced trading on the CSE under the symbol "ATL".
 Bernie and Jason joined Atlas Global as General Manager, Head of Global Operations and Head of Finance and Administration, respectively, for the purposes of a transitional period.
 Their executive appointments are part of Atlas Global's transition to a publicly traded company.
 Bernie succeeds Sheldon Croome, Co-Founder of Atlas Growers.